crossplane/crossplane/design/design-doc-aggregate-resources.md

     name: 97efa0de-0cdd-11ea-8d71-362b9e155667
   reclaimPolicy: Delete
 ```

+An `AggregateResource` is not opinionated about which managed resource kinds it
+aggregates, but this does not mean it may _bind to_ arbitrary resource claim
+kinds.
+Crossplane is architected such that a "claim binding" controller owns
+each resource claim to managed resource combination.
+This allows the controller
+that handles the binding and dynamic provisioning logic for a particular managed
+resource kind to live in that managed resource's stack, alongside the controller
+that reconciles that managed resource kind with its external resource.
+One side
+effect of this architecture is that "nonsensical" claims are ignored.
+A `Bucket`
+claim will never automatically be allocated a `CloudSQLInstanceClass`, but
+nothing prevents a `Bucket` author explicitly setting its `resourceRef` to a
+`CloudSQLInstance`, or setting its `classRef` to a `CloudSQLInstanceClass`.
+However, no controller owns the "nonsensical" relationship between a `Bucket`
+and a `CloudSQLInstance`, so the claim is simply never reconciled.
+This would
+hold true for aggregate kinds; each stack author would choose which claim kinds
+may bind to which managed resource kinds via an `AggregateResource`.
+This means:

+* A claim would never bind to an `AggregateResource` that did not match at least
+  one managed resource that made sense for it to claim.
+* A claim would never be automatically allocated to an `AggregateResourceClass`
+  (via class selection or defaulting) that did not match at least one class of
+  managed resource that made sense for it to claim.
+* A claim would never dynamically provision anything if its `classRef` were set
+  to an `AggregateResourceClass` that did not match at least one class of
+  managed resource that made sense for it to claim.
+* In the case of partial matches, only the supported bindings are reconciled.
+A
+  `RedisCluster` claim may be allocated an `AggregateResourceClass` that matches
+  a `CloudMemorystoreInstanceClass` and an `EKSClusterClass`, but will only
+  dynamically provision and bind to (via an `AggregatedResource`) a
+  `CloudMemorystoreInstance`, not an `EKSCluster`.

 Note that a resource class such as a `GKEClusterClass` may aggregate to more
 than one `AggregateResourceClass`.
 This allows resource classes to be reused in